yochiyochirb/vimrc/README.md

 - `<Leader>uo` : to "unite" outline into right window which is not close.

 For more information, visit https://github.com/Shougo/unite-outline or `:help unite-outline`.

+### Denite.nvim

+Denite.nvim is to unite all interfaces for NeoVim/Vim.
+Maybe Unite will be replaced with Denite in near future because the plugin author of Unite states that active development of Unite has stopped.

+However, for the moment Denite.vim is an optional choice as it does not have enough sources (like unite-rails) and maybe still has many breaking changes, so you have to explicitly configure your `~/.vimrc.preset` by uncommenting `let g:load_denite = 1`.

+A few things at least you have to know about Denite are:

+- It requires Neovim or Vim 8.0+ with if_python3
+- `<C-j>` : to move to next line
+- `<C-k>` : to move to previous line
+- `<Leader>ur` : to "denite" recently opened files
+- `<Leader>ub` : to "denite" buffers
+- `<Leader>ufp` : to "denite" find files in the project (e.g. for files in git repository)
+  - It is alomost the same as CtrlP
+- `<Leader>ugp` : to "denite" grep files in the project (e.g. from files in git repository)
+  - ag will be used as grep source if available

+For more information, visit https://github.com/Shougo/denite.nvim or `:help denite`.

 ### easymotion